 The analysis of the % cover for an individual species would similar steps as shown above.
 However, for species with smaller % cover, it is advisable to transform the observed % cover to an empirical logit(% cover)

 to avoid the regression line from going below 0 or above 100%, following the recommendation of Warton and Hui (2011).
-You will also have to impute 0 values if the species is not listed in a plot.
+You will also have to impute 0 values if the species is not found in a plot in a year.
 The R code is easy to modify.

 3.2 Species Richness at the plot level.